PyramidTechnologies/escpos/font_cmds.rst

        - This does not affect images, barcodes, or user defined images.
        - This has a higher priority than underline.

-          - Underline will stay enabled but no be applied if this setting is enabled.
+          - Underline will stay enabled but not be applied if this setting is enabled.

    :Related: ``None``
    :Example: ``None``